fundserv facilitates net settlement using two applications: Net Settlement Reporting (NSR) and Net Settlement Messenging (N$M):

-All transactions acknowledged by the manufacturer during transaction processing are assigned settlement instructions including settlement dollar and unit values, applicable fees and taxes, as well as commissions and dilutions.
+All transactions acknowledged by the manufacturer are assigned settlement instructions.
+This includes settlement dollar and unit values, applicable fees and taxes, as well as commissions and dilutions.

-FundSERV’s NSR matches settlement instructions to the original order and calculates aggregate settlement totals per day for all network participants.
-Totals are adjusted with each new instruction up until the settlement day when they are sent to N$M for the electronic exchange of funds.
+NSR matches settlement instructions to the original order and calculates aggregate settlement totals per day for all network participants.
+Totals are adjusted with each new instruction up until the settlement day, when they are sent to N$M for the electronic exchange of funds.

-When accessed through FundSERV Web Services, NSR allows users to view aggregate totals including details of the orders and settlement instructions which make up those amounts.
+Through funderv, NSR users can view aggregate totals including details of the orders and settlement instructions.

 A manufacturer with $500 of purchases and $100 in redemptions with a settlement date of January 1st would receive a $400 LVTS payment on the day of settlement.